simontonsoftware/micro-dash/README.md

 - There is no shorthand for "iteratees" - functions that accept one expect you to pass an actual function.
 - Does not pass the iterated object to iteratee functions.
 This allows simplifications, e.g. methods like `merge` can be used as an iteratee for `reduce` without being guarded.
 - It has no special knowledge of "array like" objects; only actual arrays are treated as arrays.
-- Makes no special attempt to coerce arguments to the expected type.
+- Makes no special attempt to coerce arguments to the expected type, nor to check the type of arguments.
 Behavior is undefined in such cases.
 - String functions are designed for simple cases like variable names.
 They only treat `[0-9A-Za-z]` as part of words and are not smart about contractions or ordinals (e.g. `I'll` or `1st`).
 - A modern environment/buildchain is assumed.
 E.g. this project will not contain duplicates of ES6 functions (such as `Array.isArray()`), and it may use ES6 functions directly.
 If you target older browsers/environments, you may need to include polyfills separately.
 However, it will only use features that _can_ be polyfilled.
 - <FESM / angular 4 module format>